 4. Have a written confirmation of change requests.

 This mostly happens after a virtual meeting.
-If whatever that was discussed includes you have to make certain changes or work on something else, it is advisable to make a follow up on the same but in a written note.
+If whatever that was discussed includes you having to make certain changes or work on something else, it is advisable to make a follow-up on the same but in a written note.
 People are fond of forgetting, so this ensures that there won’t be any problems that come up in the future.
 Doing this will also help you steer clear of getting scammed as a freelancer.

 Finally, to address the elephant in the room, a language barrier is, in most cases, the end of a relationship between a client and a freelancer.
 However, one of the skills freelancers in Dubai ought to portray is patience.
 You should be patient enough, even if there is miscommunication, which primarily happens during the initial stages.

 If the client is unable to communicate to you clearly, try to change your mode of communication and see whether it helps.
 You can use examples, screenshots, or stories to help bring out the message.